Attribute mappings

 App to Okta attribute mapping

-With this type of attribute mapping, multiple or single instances of directories or human resources applications are used as a source of truth.
+With this type of attribute mapping, multiple or single instances of directories or human resources apps are used as a source of truth.
 Attribute mappings define how attributes from these sources are imported into the Okta user profile.

 Okta to app attribute mapping